Creatio-Platform/ckeditor-4-creatio/README.md

      The Original Code is https://github.com/ckeditor/ckeditor4.

      The Initial Developer of the Original Code is CKSource Holding sp. z o.o.
-     Portions created by Creatio team are Copyright (C) Creatio EMEA, Ltd. All Rights Reserved.
+     Portions created by Creatio team are Copyright (C) Creatio EMEA Ltd. All Rights Reserved.

 | Folder | Contributions |
 |--------|-------------|